Battery Manufacturing & Recycling Ducting Solutions

 Battery manufacturers must comply with OSHA standards for numerous chemical exposures including cobalt (0.1 mg/m³), lithium compounds (varies by form), and organic solvents like NMP (100 mg/m³).
 The industry is subject to EPA regulations under the Resource Conservation and Recovery Act (RCRA) for hazardous waste management.

 Facilities handling lithium-ion batteries must address potential hydrogen fluoride emissions from electrolyte decomposition.
-OSHA's hydrogen fluoride standard establishes a ceiling limit of 3 ppm, requiring sophisticated monitoring and control systems.
+According to OSHA exposure limits, hydrogen fluoride has a ceiling limit of 3 ppm., requiring sophisticated monitoring and control systems.

 EPA regulations under NESHAP may apply to facilities using large quantities of organic solvents in coating operations.
 Many facilities operate under synthetic minor permits that limit potential emissions to avoid major source requirements.